hrbrmstr/irced/README.md

 Build systems such as 'Travic-CI' have many ways to notify users when jobs have completed including posting a message to an IRC channel.
 In similar form, there are many times when analyses or data cleaning/processing operations are long running tasks that operate in the background or on remote systems.
 Functions are provided to notify users of the status of these tasks via IRC.

+Eventually, it will be possible to make a complete IRC bot in R, but that's a future feature add.

 If you're looking to host your own IRC server, I've found [`ngircd`](https://ngircd.barton.de) to be compact and easy to install/administer.

 The API is is not set in stone as of yet so if you have any feature/API requests, please file an issue.
+This also means the API may change radically and break stuff.

 Many thanks to @jeroenooms for his anticonf pattern/source.